Early Signs of Bed Bugs You Need to Know

 While these are the most common indications of an infestation, other signs could suggest a bed bug problem.

 Hatched eggs or shed skin is also a great indicator of bed bugs.
-Plus, bed bugs have a particular smell whenever they congregate in large groups, with some homeowners likening the scent to spices, flowers, or berries.
+Plus, bed bugs have a particular smell when congregating in large groups, with some homeowners likening the scent to spices, flowers, or berries.

 If you’ve found early signs of bed bugs or find the pests themselves, remember not to panic.
 Bed bugs are easily fixed with a trusted pest professional on your side!